pybricks/pybricks-projects/remix/birthday-cake-cutter/index.md

 video:
   youtube: "PAk9mxus1Nk"
 description:
-    "A strong robot with a lot of torque, this robot is ready to cut the cake with its powerful knife-wielding arm.
+    "Strong with a lot of torque, this robot is ready to cut the cake with a knife wielded by its powerful arm.
 It drives around on four wheels and also sings Happy Birthday.
 Member of the Lương-Phạm family's Birthday Bots squad, alongside Birthday Candle Blower and Birthday Gift Presenter."
 building_instructions:
   local: TODO
 code: "#program"